Medical Malpractice vs Wrongful Death

 Though rarely awarded, there is a third type of damages known as punitive damages.
 Punitive damages are intended as punishment and are only awarded when a defendant’s behavior is especially harmful.
 There is no real set standard for calculating and awarding punitive damages.
 Punitive damages are awarded at the court’s discretion and will vary depending on the specific circumstances of a case.

-And how does the court determine how much surviving family members must be compensated for?
-The period of time during which these damages are recoverable is typically the shorter of:
+And how does the court determine compensation amounts for surviving family members?
+The period of time during which these damages are recoverable is typically:

 - The decedent’s life expectancy when the wrongful act took place